Chappy59711/All-in-My-Head/README.md

 Disc_IP - Must be run under an administrative account.
 Performs a simple port scan with some telnet based interrogation of certain ports.
 Also performs DNS resolution and IP location information from IPINFO.io.

-Windows Firewall Analyzer - PowerShell
+Windows Firewall Analyzer - PowerShell - analyzes the local or one remote firewall logs.

-Windows Firewall Monitor - C
+Windows Firewall Monitor - C - analyzes the local or one remote firewall logs.

-Windows Firewall Monitor - Python
+Windows Firewall Monitor - Python - monitors up to 50 Windows firewall logs simultaneous.

 Generic Security Strategy - Example of a Security Strategy document